Rich627/Rich627/README.md

 <br>

-Hi, I'm Rich, I'm currently interning as a Data Science  at Advantech.
+Hi, I'm Rich, I'm currently interning as a Data Scientist  at Advantech.
 I love data science and I'm also interested in the AI field.
 I plan to pursue a master's degree in data science in the US in 2025.